 Taking a look at the stats, over half of marketers still put their focus on SEO and even more continue to invest in it.
 Why?
 Because it works.
 Keep building a technical SEO foundation and ensure your website’s infrastructure is solid.
 It’s the best way of delivering a great user experience and lays the groundwork for your SEO efforts.
 Think along the lines of page speed and mobile optimisation.

 Search engine algorithms will always change (Google’s changes nine times a day) but you need to focus on keeping up with the way people search - not just the algorithms.
-The reason many see success with SEO in 2020 is because they continue to provide a killer user experience and make their websites technically sound for visitors.
+The reason many see success with SEO at the moment is because they continue to provide a killer user experience and make their websites technically sound for visitors.

 People aren’t going to stop using search engines, so SEO isn’t on its way out.
 It’s just as important as ever and something you should look to invest in even more.

-By 2021, it’s thought there will be 3.1 billion users on social media.
-That’s a pretty big market for you to tap into with your social media efforts but understanding how to market on all the different platforms is a skill in itself.
-In 2020, it’s all about investing in your audience and making sure you continue to fine-tune this underrated inbound marketing tactic.
+It's no secret that social media represents an enormous market for you to tap into with your social media efforts but understanding the nuances between the different platforms is a skill in itself.
+It’s all about investing in your audience and making sure you continue to fine-tune this underrated inbound marketing tactic.

 What this means: Facebook is still the dominant social media platform - no question.
 Sure, we have plenty of new ones making an impact but for marketers, Facebook still provides the highest ROI so it makes sense to utilise it to its potential.
 As the final point mentioned, over 60% of internet users will come across Facebook.
 That’s a huge audience that could see your marketing efforts.